I'm a Londoner, and I'm Refreshing My Capsule Wardrobe Ahead of 2026—These 10 Pieces Made the Cut

 8. Hoods

-Style Notes: If you've yet to invest in a warm scarf, why not try a cosy hood balaklava instead?
-Gaining in popularity over the last few years, a plush hood feels fresher and cooler than the neck hugging and more refined than your favourite hoodie.
-Casting chic visual interest, I'll be pairing mine as Felicity Bird (pictured above) has with loose jeans and fitted maxi coat on chiller days.
+Style Notes: If you're yet to invest in a warm scarf, why not try a cosy hood balaclava instead?
+Gaining in popularity over the last few years, a plush hood will keep you super snug and is arguably cooler and more comfortable than a clunky scarf (and definitely more refined than your favourite hoodie).
+Creating chic visual interest, I'll be pairing mine as Felicity Bird has (pictured above): with loose jeans and a fitted maxi coat on chiller days.

 Shop Hoods: